GhassenRjab/categorize/README.md

 ## Example

-You can import the library using CommonsJS
+You can import the library using CommonJS

 ```js
 const { categorize } = require('categorize');